vinny-palumbo/TextGenerator/README.md

-# Script Generation with Recurrent Neural Networks
+# Text Generation with Recurrent Neural Networks

+In this project, I've implemented a Recurrent Neural Network with an LSTM architecture that generates sentences based on "The Adventures of Sherlock Holmes" by Arthur Conan Doyle, by building them up character-by-character.

 ## Environment